Who’s keeping dogs out? HB 243 seeks to ban doggie diners from Florida restaurants, bars, businesses

 HB 243 also outlines penalties for offenders.

-For a first offense, a warning will be issued.
+For a first offense for those bringing a non-service animal inside a restaurant or business, a warning will be issued.
 On the second offense, a person will face a fine of $100.

 A third or subsequent offense will warrant a misdemeanor charge, where an offender must perform 30 hours of community service, specifically, “for an organization that serves individuals with disabilities or for another entity or organization at the discretion of the court.”